-French statutory provisions regarding arbitration are found in Book IV of the French Code of Civil Procedure ("CCP"), which is comprised of Title I regarding domestic arbitration and Title II (articles 1504 et seq.) regarding international arbitration.
+French statutory provisions regarding arbitration are found in Book IV of the French Code of Civil Procedure ("CCP"), which is comprised of Title I regarding domestic arbitration and Title II (Articles 1504 et seq.) regarding international arbitration.
 These provisions entered into force on 1 May 2011 following the implementation of Decree No. 2011-48 of 13 January 2011.

-The legislation that governs the enforcement of arbitration proceedings is specifically found in Articles 1487 and 1488 CCP for domestic arbitrations and Articles 1514 to 1517 CCP for international arbitration.
+The legislation that governs the enforcement of arbitration proceedings is specifically found in Articles 1487 and 1488 of the CCP for domestic arbitrations and Articles 1514 to 1527 of the CCP for international arbitration